revilooliver/Quantum-Circuits-for-Dynamic-Runtime-Assertions-in-Quantum-Computation/README.md

 Notes
 =======================

 Due to the hardware property difference of different backends, the results of fidelity and success rate may differ.
 When running the experiments on backends with limited connectivity, the inserted assertion circuit may introduce too many extra swap gates and therefore hurt the success rate of the circuit under test.
 In our paper, we ran our experiments on ibmq_20_tokyo quantum computer which offers the best connectivity among all the 20-qubit machines.
 However, this quantum computer has retired.
 Among the currently available 20-qubit machines, imbq_boeblingen has the lowest noise level, so we recommend to reproduce the experiments on boeblingen machine.
+If you do not have access to the 20 qubit machines, among the publically available machines, ibmqx2 has the best connectivity and we recommend to reproduce the experiments on ibmqx2 machine.

 The transpiler from Qiskit uses the stochastic swap pass, so the number of swap gates (each swap gate consists of three CNOT gates) inserted for the logical-to-physical mapping may vary for the reproductions of the same experiment.
 We recommend use the circuit.count_ops() function in Qiskit to check minimum number of CNOT gates is inserted after logical-to-physical mapping.